Best Wireless Home Security Systems of 2024

 Let’s head back over to the world of DIY home security with Frontpoint.

-It’s not as big of a name as, say, SimpliSafe or Ring, but I’d argue that’s more a function of marketing than service.
-Frontpoint has been in the industry for over 20 years, and it’s every bit as powerful as its bigger-name competitors.
+It’s not as big of a name as, say, SimpliSafe or Ring, but we’d argue that’s more a function of marketing than service.
+Frontpoint has been in the industry for over 20 years, and we find it every bit as powerful as its bigger-name competitors.

 Compare Options: Frontpoint vs. Ring

 Frontpoint does a good job of offering the best of both worlds when it comes to the ease of a DIY system and the power of professional monitoring.
-Just make sure you’re budgeting for a pretty significant monthly monitoring fee.
+Just make sure you’re budgeting for a significant monthly monitoring fee because as we found out, it doesn’t come cheap.
+Most Frontpoint systems cost $49.99 per month to monitor.
+Recently they started allowing customers to call for a lower-cost plan with fewer features that starts at $14.99 per month.

 Frontpoint’s Benefits

 One of the most interesting things about Frontpoint is how scalable it is.
 You can start with a very basic system and work your way up incrementally.
-Each system requires a monthly monitoring fee, but each system can accommodate up to 80 sensors and over 200 smart home devices.
-I ran up a $600 tab when I tested it because I wanted to test every piece of equipment the company offered, but you can get a perfectly reasonable system for a lot less and grow it over time.
-That’s its advantage as a DIY system compared to ADT and Vivint that require professional installation.
-Anytime you need new equipment, you can order it online and install it yourself.
+Each system requires a monthly monitoring fee, but can accommodate up to 80 sensors and over 200 smart home devices.

 >> Learn More: Frontpoint Frequently Asked Questions

 Similar to Vivint, Frontpoint is very accommodating to third-party smart home technology.
-It didn’t feel as futuristic or expansive, but it still felt plenty entertaining to tell Alexa, “Secure the perimeter.”
+It didn’t feel as futuristic to us, but we liked being able to tell Alexa to “secure the perimeter” to arm our security system.

 Frontpoint’s Drawbacks

-One minor downside of Frontpoint is that like SimpliSafe, you’re required to buy the analog keypad.
-But on the bright side, you have the option to buy a wireless touch screen keypad for a little over $100.
+One minor downside of Frontpoint is that like SimpliSafe, they made us buy the analog keypad.
+On the bright side, we paid an extra $100 to buy a wireless touch screen keypad as well.

-The biggest drawback of Frontpoint is that every system requires a $49.99-per-month monitoring fee.
+The biggest drawback of Frontpoint is that most systems require a $49.99-per-month monitoring fee, especially if you have security cameras.
 That’s a pretty tough pill to swallow when you consider SimpliSafe’s most advanced monitoring is only about half the cost, and it includes live video verification.
-I’d like to see a self-monitored option, but you can read more about that in my SimpliSafe vs. Frontpoint comparison guide.
+We’d like to see a self-monitored option, but you can read more about that in our SimpliSafe vs. Frontpoint comparison guide.

 Frontpoint’s Costs

-Name Equipment Regular price Sale price Ultimate Home Security System - Hub
+Name Equipment Regular price Sale price Total Home Security System - Hub

 - Keypad